Yandex Cloud

 Where --private-visibility is the ID of the network with your test VMs.

-Add resource records to the internal zoneAdd resource records to the internal zone
+Add resource records to your private DNS zoneAdd resource records to your private DNS zone

 Management console